jesse-kaufman/portfolio-site/src/content/projects/event-driven-camera-notifications/index.md

 ### 3. **Image classification / verification**

-- When the `download_complete` event is triggered in MQTT, the image is sent to YOLO for classification, which is used to verify the camera’s person detection
+- When the `download_complete` event is triggered in MQTT and the detection type is "Person" or "Known Person", the image is sent to YOLO for classification, which is used to verify the cameras’ person detection
-- If the event type is "person" and YOLO does not detect a person, the system changes the event type to a more generic "motion" event
+- If YOLO does not detect a person, the system changes the event type to a more generic "Motion" event
 - A timeout is also set for this classification step

 ![Image-downloaded flow section in Node-RED](image-downloaded.jpg)